WE WANT #ABOLISHTHEBBC TRENDING ON TWITTER!

 12. Get in touch at campaigntoabolishthebbc@gmail.com, with messages of support, ideas, and suggestions.

 13. Can you become a local contact for our campaign?
 We'd especially like to hear from people who live in the constituencies we are focusing on in Operation Target.
-Please check the list of the relevant target constituencies and get in touch with us if you're from one of those areas.
+Please check the list of the relevant target constituencies and get in touch with us if you're from one of those areas.14.
+We're especially keen to hear from anybody who can promote our campaign and spread the word.
+Perhaps you have a network of contacts or influencers who can help?
+Please e-mail us.

 THANK YOU!